Christian Yelich Preview, Player Props: Brewers vs. Dodgers

 Christian Yelich At The Plate

-- Yelich has 129 hits and an OBP of .376 to go with a slugging percentage of .466.
-All three of those stats are best among Milwaukee hitters this season.
+- Yelich leads Milwaukee with 129 hits and an OBP of .373, plus a team-best slugging percentage of .462.

-- Among qualified hitters in MLB play, his batting average ranks 13th, his on-base percentage ranks 16th, and he is 43rd in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 15th in batting average, 18th in on-base percentage, and 47th in slugging.

-- Yelich is batting .300 during his last games and is riding a seven-game hitting streak.
+- Yelich has reached base via a hit in 83 games this season (of 117 played), and had multiple hits in 34 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.